 - understand and explore how music is created, produced, communicated, including through the inter-related dimensions: pitch, duration, dynamics, timbre, texture, structure and appropriate musical notations.

 We teach a range of skills & concepts throughout school through using the scheme of work ‘Music Express’.

 To enrich and enhance our music curriculum further we engage in a variety of other activities on individual, group, class and whole school level.
-These include: termly music workshops; participation in the Big Sing; peripatetic teaching – brass and woodwind; specialist violin lessons for year 5 & 6; recorder club and choir.
+These include: music workshops; peripatetic group music lessons ;Sing-up.
 Our children’s individual and group musical talents are celebrated in a variety of ways such as showcasing at an assembly, class showcase, local events and participating in regional events at The Sage.